 Dogs can suffer from allergic reactions to antibiotics, but it is relatively uncommon.
 Just like humans, dogs can develop an allergic reaction at any time, so be aware that a past tolerance does not mean there won’t be an allergic reaction in the future.

-The signs of an allergic reaction range from mild to severe, but the possible symptoms include a rash, hives, or swelling.
+The signs of an allergic reaction range from mild to severe, but the possible signs include a rash, hives, or swelling.
 Your dog could also experience difficulty breathing, seizures, excessive salivation, vomiting, and diarrhea.
-If you notice these symptoms, get your dog to the vet immediately.
+If you notice these signs, get your dog to the vet immediately.

 Neurological Effects